vmware-tanzu/tanzu-dev-portal/content/advocates/_index.md

 ---
 title: "Developer Advocates"
 linkTitle: "Advocates"
-description: "The Technical Advocacy team serves as a public face for VMware Tanzu.
+description: "The Technical Advocacy team serves as a public face for Tanzu.
 We are respected experts in the IT community, speak frequently, create relevant content, and offer  feedback for our customers, developers, ops people, etc. on the topics of: developers, operators, open source, and digital transformation."
 contact: "Interested?
 Please email [Tasha Isenberg](mailto:tisenberg@vmware.com) with your event date, location, topic, and type of interaction (workshop, exec briefing, internal customer event, etc.)."
 menu:
     main: